leangjia/blender_docs/manual/physics/fluid/type/domain/liquid/particles.rst

 .. _bpy.ops.fluid.free_particles:

 Bake Particles, Free Particles
-   This option is only avaible when using the :ref:`Modular <bpy.types.FluidDomainSettings.cache_type>` cache type.
+   This option is only available when using the :ref:`Modular <bpy.types.FluidDomainSettings.cache_type>` cache type.

    The progress will be displayed in the status bar.
-Pressing the :kbd:`Esc` button will pause the simulation.
+Pressing :kbd:`Esc` will pause the simulation.

    Once the simulation has been baked, the cache can be deleted by pressing *Free Particles*.
-It is possible to pause / resume a *Bake Particles* job.
+   It is possible to pause or resume a *Bake Particles* process.